OpenAstronomy/action-skip-ci/README.md

 # GitHub Action to skip CI in PR

-Check if the latest commit message in the pull request contains of of these directives (case-insensitive):
+Check if the latest commit message in the pull request contains one of these directives (case-insensitive):

 * `[skip ci]`